MPP Fullerton Relaunches “Let’s Get Active” and Issues a 75-Day Summertime ChallengePublished on June 22, 2020

-The MPP has produced a checklist of 75 suggested physical activities.
-She will be promoting this challenge for residents to get active in social media.
+The MPP has produced a checklist of 75 suggested physical activities for residents to get active.
+She will be promoting this challenge throughout the summer in social media.
 Click here to access the checklist of suggested activities.

 On the MPP website, residents can find an introductory paper “Let’s Get Active” which sets out the objectives of Fullerton’s initiative: to get youth active in sports and recreational activities so that they will develop healthy lifelong habits regarding physical activity.
 The paper presents 12 positive health effects that physical activity has on our youth.
 The document also provides background resources for further inquiry.
 Read the MPP’s introductory paper “Let’s Get Active.”